Nuclear-Electronic Quantum Dynamics in a Plasmonic Nanocavity: Results and discussion

-We compute the spectral density of a gold NPoM setup using the material parameters previously devised\cite{Cuartero-Gonzalez_Fernandez-Dominguez_2018} to closely represent the experimental conditions in Ref. \citenum{Chikkaraddy_deNijs_Benz_Barrow_Scherman_Rosta_etal_2016}.
-The nanoparticle radius is 30 nm, and the separation from the mirror, $\delta$, is 0.9 nm.
+We compute the spectral density for a model gold NPoM using the material parameters previously devised\cite{Cuartero-Gonzalez_Fernandez-Dominguez_2018} to emulate the experimental conditions in Ref. \citenum{Chikkaraddy_deNijs_Benz_Barrow_Scherman_Rosta_etal_2016}.
+The gold nanoparticle and mirror are represented with a Drude dielectric function $\epsilon_\text{Au}(\omega)$:

+where $\omega_\text{p}=8.91$ eV is the plasmon frequency, $\epsilon_\infty=9.7$ is the high-frequency dielectric constant, and $\gamma=0.06$ eV is the plasmon inverse lifetime.
+The nanoparticle radius is 30 nm, the separation from the mirror is $\delta = 0.9$ nm, and the environment dielectric constant is $\epsilon_\text{env} = 4.0$.
+This dielectric continuum representation of the cavity can model electrodynamic effects that lead to light--matter coupling, but other relevant effects, such as electron transfer or surface interactions, require an atomistic cavity description and are therefore not captured.
+Although metal clusters can be explicitly modeled at an atomistic level with RT-NEO methods,\cite{Li_Hammes-Schiffer_2023,Li_Paenurk_Hammes-Schiffer_2024} a gold NPoM cavity would require much larger metal clusters that are currently inaccessible.
 We orient the emitter dipole parallel to the mirror plane at $\delta/2$, which produces a smooth mode distribution with coupling strengths in the intermediate-coupling regime.
-The nanocavity setup and spectral density are shown in Fig. \ref{fig:npom}A and \ref{fig:npom}C, respectively.
+The nanocavity setup and spectral density are shown in Figs. \ref{fig:npom}A and \ref{fig:npom}C, respectively.

 Typical NPoM setups produce modes in the 2 -- 3 eV range and thus would require modification of the material parameters to be in resonance with the S$_0$ to S$_1$ transition of \ohba.
 In order to maintain a faithful representation of our nanocavity setup, we instead found a different small molecule that will undergo ESIPT with lower excitation energies.
 Specifically, we will use the Schiff base 4-amino-2-[1-(methylimino)ethyl]phenol (AMIEP).
 Using conventional TDDFT, we computed the S$_0$ to S$_1$ excitation energy to be 2.61 eV for the constrained S$_1$ geometry, which was optimized using the same protocol as discussed above for \ohba.
 The structure of AMIEP is shown in Fig. \ref{fig:schiff_pes}A with the protonic density computed via NEO-DFT.
 The proton potential energy profile (Fig. \ref{fig:schiff_pes}B) exhibits both an overall lower S$_0$ to S$_1$ excitation energy and a lower proton transfer barrier than \ohba.
+Furthermore, the proton transfer dynamics are very similar between oHBA and AMIEP.
+The AMIEP proton dynamics are shown in Fig. 5D.
+For both oHBA and AMIEP in the constrained S$_1$ geometry, the transferring proton becomes equidistant between the donor and acceptor at around 7.5 fs, and the closest approach to the acceptor occurs at around 12.5 fs.
+We note that AMIEP will also undergo proton transfer in the S$_0$ optimized geometry; however, because the excitation energy is much higher, this configuration is not useful for coupling to the NPoM cavity.